 7. Few RECs have elaborated competition policies and generally these are the Communities either moving towards the Customs Union and Common Market or have reached these stages.
-The COMESA competition Commission commenced its activity and aim to facilitating notification and acquisitions in the region.
 A COMESA Regional investment Agency has been created and is located in Cairo, Egypt.
 It has a role to coordinate and strengthen the activities of the COMESA national investment promotion agencies.
-In addition, several COMESA investment fora were held, aiming at promoting COMESA as an investment destination and creating business linkages between COMESA and non COMESA business actors.
-The positive impact of The COMESA Micro Small and
+In addition, four COMESA investment fora were held, aiming at promoting COMESA as an investment destination and creating business linkages between COMESA and non COMESA business actors.

-Medium Enterprises (MSMEs) Cluster Programme has contributed towards national and regional value chains and business partnerships among MSMEs.
-The COMESA had recently adopted the COMESA Micro Small Medium Enterprises (MSME) Strategy.
 EAC has a model Investment Code in place and plans underway to upgrade it into an EAC Legislation/Protocol promoting EAC as an investment destination.
 The East African Business Council (EABC) is the apex body of business associations of the Private Sector and Corporates from the five East African Countries.
 The East African Business Directory is the first and the most comprehensive business directory in East Africa.

 SADC has finalized a Protocol on Finance and Investment in 2006 and entered into force in April 2010.
 ECOWAS is working in three areas, namely: creation of the ECOWAS Common Investment Market (ECIM), investment climate promotion and financial market integration.
 ECCAS is working on putting in place a Regional Strategy on investment promotion and establishing a Small and Medium Enterprises (SMEs) Guarantee Fund